davidbalbert/rails3-skeleton-haml/README.markdown

 License
 -------

-The source is licensed under the MIT license. for more information see the LICENSE file.
+The source is licensed under the MIT license.
+For more information see the LICENSE file.